bengscott2/hoover-tech-test/README.md

 This will show the code coverage table as well.

 ### Tech Stack
-Built with node.js this app doesn't require any dependencies, beyond the standard node library, other than Jest which is used for testing.
+Built with node.js this app doesn't require any dependencies, beyond the standard node library, other than Jest which is used for testing and eslint for linting.

 ### Approach
 1. I started by modelling out  how I wanted the information to flow and what objects would be communicating with each other.